Controllers

 end

-These can be overridden per-controller via the read_only_fields / write_only_fields class attributes, or per-field via read_only / write_only keys in field_config.
+These can be overridden per-controller via the read_only_fields / write_only_fields class attributes, or per-field via read_only / write_only keys in a field’s config.

 Hidden vs. hidden_from_index vs. write_only

-The controller-level hidden_fields attribute is a shortcut for setting hidden: true on a list of fields without writing out a full field_config.
+The controller-level hidden_fields attribute is a shortcut for setting hidden: true on a list of fields without writing out a full config.

 Computing the Full Field Configuration

-At runtime the framework merges field_config with data it infers from the model — columns, attribute defaults, reflections, validators, primary-key info, enum variants, Action Text / Active Storage reflections — into a single hash available as field_configuration:
+At runtime the framework merges the per-field config with data it infers from the model — columns, attribute defaults, reflections, validators, primary-key info, field options, Action Text / Active Storage reflections — into a single hash available as field_configuration:

 Api::MoviesController.field_configuration